demhademha/tweak-development-guide/chapter-6.md

 ```
 Spot the difference?
 I hope you can now see the two different types of comments work. <br>
-Let's add comments to the original code snipit so you can understand what happened:
+Let's add comments to program 6.1 so you can understand what happened:

 ## Program 6.2
 ```c